Student Conduct Policy

-The district has a fixed Christmas vacation encompassing December 24 to January 2.
-Students are also given an annual five day spring vacation.
-The vacation commences on the last Monday of March and consists of five consecutive days inclusive of Good Friday and Easter Monday should either of these days occur during the five day interval.
+The division has a fixed Christmas vacation encompassing December 24 to January 2.
+Students are also given an annual five-day spring vacation.
+The vacation commences on the last Monday of March and consists of five consecutive days inclusive of Good Friday and Easter Monday should either of these days occur during the five-day interval.

-For more detailed information about holidays, view our school School Calendars.
+For more detailed information about holidays, view our School Calendars.

-Whether a parent is looking for special needs classes or has question on their child's progress at school, there is always someone there to help.
+Whether a parent is looking for special needs classes or has questions on their child's progress at school, there is always someone there to help.

 Although schools organize parent-teacher meetings to review student progress following report cards being sent home, parents are encouraged and welcome to inquire about their child's progress at any time.

-Schools in the district publish newsletters for parents.
+Schools in the division publish newsletters for parents.
 Parents are apprised of events, issues, and initiatives of the school through the newsletters.